sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 => "I like apple pie.
 Do you like apple pie?"
 ```

-If you find yourself wanting to replace a string that contains slashes, it can be useful to change your delimiter to an exclaimation mark:
+If you find yourself wanting to replace a string that contains slashes, it can be useful to change your delimiter to an exclamation mark:

 ```
 pcre_replace("Unix, wow! /bin/bash is a thing.", "s!/bin/bash!/bin/fish!g")